Pathairush/data_engineering_nanodegree/06_capstone_project/readme.md

 	   - We can meet this requirement with the SLA option provided by Airflow.
 This feature will guarantee that the system should populate the data before 7 am every day.
 In case your task failed, you can fix the problem by shifting the start ETL time earlier or increasing the spark's computation power.

    -  The database needed to be accessed by 100+ people.
-	   We can store the data in any data warehouse options and let them access our data.
+	   We can store the data in any data warehouse options (e.g. redshift) and let them access our data.
 The underlying data format can still be a `delta` format.